-This past year has seen some fundamental changes to national tax arrangements in numerous Middle Eastern countries.
+This past year has seen some fundamental changes to national tax developments in numerous Middle Eastern countries.
 Previously, the Middle East had relied heavily on the Oil and Gas (O&G) sector to supply its national revenues.
 However, decreasing energy prices lowered total revenue by about 60% between 2012 and 2016.
 This forced a rethink of tax policy and many countries introduced VAT for the first time in 2018.
 More recent developments have seen MENA states sign up to international transfer pricing recommendations from the OECD, as they seek to counter the erosion of national revenue and minimise capital flight.

 Transfer pricing deprives states of what they see as their fair share of taxes from global corporations.
 It goes without saying that national exchequers dislike losing out on revenues they feel entitled to.
-However, in the case of transfer pricing, we see countries compete for the presence of multinationals by decreasing corporation tax to make their jurisdiction more attractive.
+However, in the case of TP, we see countries compete for the presence of multinationals by decreasing corporation tax to make their jurisdiction more attractive.

 Transfer Pricing legislation has been a feature in Europe and North America for around 50 years, but countries in the Middle East have ground to make up.
 Various nations in the region signed up to the OECD’s international guidelines – the BEPS Inclusive Framework (IF) - in recent months.
 These countries include including Bahrain, Saudi Arabia, Oman and the UAE.
 Indeed, Saudi Arabia introduced the transfer pricing legislation in December 2018, with the final roll-out happening back in February of 2019.
 We can expect to see clear policy emerging in other prominent states in the coming months.

 The framework introduces 4 minimum standards for business to follow.

 - Article 5 - covering harmful tax practices